From Ebola to coronavirus: education must not be forgotten in a health crisis

 A student doing a lesson by radio during the Ebola crisis in 2014.
 Radio was the most widespread and popular form of media in Liberia and Sierra Leone at the time

-Coronavirus and education, Education in emergencies, Health and education convergence, The Global Business Coalition for Education (GBC-Education)
+Coronavirus and education, Education in emergencies, Health and nutrition, The Global Business Coalition for Education (GBC-Education)

 The challenge faced during the 2014 epidemic in West Africa of ensuring that children don’t fall between the cracks now confronts the whole world.